-The Institute of Electrical and Electronics Engineers (IEEE) 802 LAN/MAN Standards Committee (LMSC) thanks you for your recent letter to The Third Generation Partnership Project (3GPP) on the importance of 802.11 (Wi-Fi) to the City of Madison’s wireless infrastructure investments.
+The Institute of Electrical and Electronics Engineers (IEEE) 802 LAN/MAN Standards Committee (LMSC) thanks you for your recent letter to The Third Generation Partnership Project (3GPP) on the importance of 802.11 Wireless Local Area Networks (Wi-Fi) to the city’s wireless infrastructure investments.
 As you know, IEEE is the world’s largest technical professional organization dedicated to advancing technology for humanity.
 IEEE 802 has deep expertise in the development of a variety of technology standards, including 802.11, which is designed to use and share unlicensed spectrum.
 Your interest in Unlicensed LTE coexistence with Wi-Fi is both important and timely.

 During any standards setting process, it is vitally important to understand and incorporate the perspective of existing technology users who will be impacted by standards under development.
-Your initiative to share those views, along with specific use cases important to your city, offers us, and 3GPP, with a valuable resource that we hope will inform and improve the technologies we both are standardizing, which will be deployed in your city.
+Your initiative to share your views, along with specific use cases important to your city, offers us, and 3GPP, with a valuable resource that we hope will inform and improve the technologies both organizations are standardizing, which will be deployed in your city.

-As you rightly point out in your letter, your city is a significant and unique user of wireless technology, having made substantial investments to harness the speed, convenience and accessibility of Wi-Fi to benefit residents in a whole host of areas, from personal Internet connectivity to enhanced municipal services and public safety.
-As your letter stated, those benefits could be impaired by 3GPP standardized Unlicensed LTE known as License Assisted Access or LAA (and the non-standard LTE-U), if these technologies are not carefully developed to effectively coexist with current Wi-Fi networks and devices.
+As you point out in your letter, your city is a significant user of wireless technology, having made substantial investments to harness the speed, convenience and accessibility of Wi-Fi to benefit residents in a whole host of areas, from personal Internet connectivity to enhanced municipal services and public safety.
+As your letter stated, those benefits could be impaired by 3GPP standardized Unlicensed LTE known as License Assisted Access or LAA (and the non-standard LTE-U), if these technologies are not carefully designed and implemented to effectively coexist with current Wi-Fi networks and devices.

-In being a recipient of your letter to 3GPP, we take seriously your charge to work together constructively towards an LAA standard that does not create harm or disrupt existing Wi-Fi networks and devices, including those vital to your city and its residents.
-To that end, IEEE 802 has engaged in a series of communications, formally termed Liaison Statements, with 3GPP to highlight areas of specific concern and provide technical advice on how to best establish an LAA coexistence protocol to allay the concerns expressed by your city and others like it around the world, as well as a wide range of other wireless technology stakeholders.
-Because of the importance of these issues and their impact on Wi-Fi for your city, IEEE 802 wants to provide you with our most recent Liaison Statement to 3GPP, and describe to you in lay terms those areas where we believe progress has been made.
+We have been actively working together with 3GPP RAN constructively towards an LAA standard that does not create harm or disrupt operation of Wi-Fi networks and devices, including those vital to your city and its residents.
+IEEE 802 has exchanged a series of Liaison letters with 3GPP to discuss areas of specific concern and to find ways to allay the concerns expressed by your city and others like it, as well as a wide range of other wireless technology stakeholders.
+Because of the importance of these issues and their impact on Wi-Fi for your city, IEEE 802 wants to provide you with our most recent Liaison Statement to 3GPP, and describe to you in general terms those areas where we believe progress has been made.
 As outlined in our Liaison, IEEE 802 believes that mutual understanding has been achieved on a number of issues, and consensus has been reached on others.
-However, there remain a number of significant areas of concern where consensus has not yet been reached, which will have a significant impact on the Wi-Fi deployments described in your letter to 3GPP.
+However, there remain a number of significant areas of concern where agreement has not been reached, which may have a significant impact on the type of Wi-Fi deployments described in your letter to 3GPP.